Mickey Mouse universe: Tanglefoot

 Tanglefoot is Mickey's broken-down but loyal horse, introduced in a 1933 comic strip storyline, Mickey Mouse and His Horse Tanglefoot.
 The horse character returned in two more stories and was so popular at the time that in 1934 Western Publishing released six Big Little Books related to Tanglefoot.

 Fifi the Peke

 Fifi the Peke is Minnie's "prize pooch" and Pluto's girlfriend.
 In one cartoon (Pluto's Quin-puplets) Pluto and Fifi even had five puppies together.
 One of them was eventually named Pluto Junior.
 Later on, Fifi was replaced as Pluto's girlfriend by Dinah the Dachshund.
 Fifi disappeared from animation, but she did appear in the line of merchandise called "Minnie 'n Me" as Minnie's dog.
 She eventually returned to animation in the Mickey Mouse episode "You, Me and Fifi", and later appeared in Chip 'n' Dale: Park Life where her vocal effects are provided by Cindy Lee Delong.
+In the video game Disney Magic Kingdoms, Fifi appears as a playable character to unlock for a limited time.